MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

     :::image type="content" source="media/default-template/choose-environment.png" alt-text="Selecting a Microsoft Dataverse environment.":::

     > [!NOTE]
-    > - It is not recommended to create a site in the [*default* environment](/power-platform/admin/environments-overview#the-default-environment).
+    > It is not recommended to create a site in the [*default* environment](/power-platform/admin/environments-overview#the-default-environment) as it is shared across all the users in the tenant, and has a risk of sharing data with unintentional users.

 1. On the home page, select **Create a site**.